"4.0 GPA": UCC old boy sets new record at Florida International University

 Despite these early challenges, he has consistently demonstrated excellence and determination.

-Throughout his journey, he has always acknowledged the unwavering support of his brother, Benjamin Kwame Tetteh, who has been a constant source of encouragement.
+Throughout his journey, he has always acknowledged the unwavering support of his family, especially his elder brother, Benjamin Kwame Tetteh, who has been a constant source of encouragement.

 He later pursued tertiary education at the University of Cape Coast (UCC), where he graduated as the overall best student and valedictorian in 2019.